 Oldest known bipedal reptile

-Since 1993, Carnegie Museum of Natural History Curator of Vertebrate Paleontology David Berman and Collection Manager Amy Henrici, along with colleagues Thomas Martens (Museum der Natur, Gotha, Germany) and Stuart Sumida (California State University), have been excavating the Bromacker Quarry, an abandoned sandstone quarry in Germany.
+Since 1993, Carnegie Museum of Natural History Curator Emeritus of Vertebrate Paleontology David Berman and Collection Manager Amy Henrici, along with colleagues Thomas Martens (Museum der Natur, Gotha, Germany) and Stuart Sumida (California State University), have been excavating the Bromacker Quarry, an abandoned sandstone quarry in Germany.
 In the photo below, Berman and Henrici are pictured with Sumida (at right) and research associate Rich Kissel, PhD (second from right).

 The Bromacker excavations have yielded fascinating specimens that provide new information about the dominant life forms of the early part of the Permian period (290–250 million years ago), nearly 80 million years before the Age of Dinosaurs.
 Major discoveries at the Bromacker Quarry include the oldest known bipedal reptile, Eudibamus cursoris, and other reptile and amphibian species that, until now, were found only in the Permian deposits of the United States.